Debasis-India/Debasis_personal_website_hosting/README.md

 - 🔭 Working on: **Developing an interactive professional website using HTML, CSS and GitHub Pages for hosting**
 - 🌍 Languages: **Python and speak in English**
 - 📫 How to reach me: **debasis.saha.india@gmail.com**
-- ⚡ Fun fact: **I’m a traveler at heart and love discovering new destinations 🌍!**
+- ⚡ Fun fact: **I’m a traveler at heart and love reading awesome writings 📔!**

 ## My Skills 🧠